alinamalvin/alinamalvin.github.io/_posts/2020-03-15-my_rails_project_experience.markdown

 I just finished my Rails project and I feel very accomplished.
 Three projects behind and I finally started to feel like I develop a bit of "programmer mindset".
 With previous projects, every single bug my app had to make my heart sink and gave me anxiety.
 When I saw an error I already imagined a few hours of trying to figure out what the problem is and another couple of days to figure out how to fix it.
 However this time it is different.
 I am not scared anymore of seeing an error.
 Moreover, I feel sort of excited.
 It is a very similar feeling to the one you have on the roller-coast- you are scared, but you are awaiting for the adrenaline release in your body once it is over.
 Same here: when I see an error now I am no longer scared, but excited to figure out and learn new things.

 I will share some steps that helped me to approach the problems with the right mindset:
-1) Dont panic if you an error!
-You probably have seen it a hundred times throughout the course, but I cant stress it enough.
+1) Do not panic if you an error!
+You probably have seen it a hundred times throughout the course, but I can not stress it enough.
 Programming work includes parts: building code and debugging it.
 It is a normal process and no programmer in the world doesnt get an error in his code.

 2) This step is very important: try to find the reason for the error.
 You have to read the error message very carefully - Ruby always gives you a pretty straightforward hint.
 I think reading an error message correctly is 70% of the problem-solving.